booleanapp/docs/pages/apiv1/v1_stats.md

 ## GET /stats

-Used to get statistics on sent surveys.
+Used to get statistics on sent survey emails.

 ### URL parameters